 When we developed our new file copier in CCC v6, one of our design goals was to take full advantage of the performance that is available from modern SSD and NVMe storage devices.
 The CCC "Core Copy Engine" will process up to four folders at once, and copy up to eight files at a time by default when both the source and destination devices can be positively identified as solid state devices.
 This multi-threaded approach yields blazing-fast transfers of very large amounts of data between fast devices – typically exceeding CCC v5's legacy file copier performance by 50% or more, and meeting or exceeding Finder copying performance.

 This multi-threaded approach can yield a performance disadvantage, however, for slower hardware, e.g. "slim" or "portable" 2.5" rotational HDDs.
 By default, CCC 6 will process up to two folders at a time, and two files at a time when working with storage that is not identifiable as solid state.
-Depending on the specific performance characteristics of your storage and the files that have to be copied, you may find better performance with more file copier queues, or you may find better performance with yet fewer file copier queues.
-You can change the number of file copier queues in the Performance & Analysis tab of CCC's Advanced Settings:
+Depending on the specific performance characteristics of your storage and the files that have to be copied, you may find better performance with more file copier concurrency, or you may find better performance with yet less file copier concurrency.
+You can change the file copier concurrency in the Performance & Analysis tab of CCC's Advanced Settings:

 It's important to choose the right filesystem for the hardware that you have and the data that you're backing up.
 If you have an older, rotational HDD, it's generally better to format that device using the "Mac OS Extended, Journaled" (HFS+) format if you're making a data-only backup.
 APFS is the new, modern standard, but its performance on rotational devices is inferior to HFS+.
 If you're making a backup of a macOS Catalina System volume, APFS is required.
 If you find the performance of your backups to be too slow, we recommend using an SSD for your backups.